 Constructed in 1981, this building was named in honor of Dr. Lyons, seventh president and the first chancellor. $5,040,635

 This building was constructed in 1988 and, in 2004, named the Marion "Rex" and Aronul E. Harris School of Business and Economics.
-He was the first black businessman to own his own business, A & H Cleaners on Bragg Blvd. $6,441, 000
+He was the first black businessman to own his own business, A & H Cleaners on Bragg Blvd.
+The building houses academic programs including the Broadwell College of Business & Economics. $6,441, 000

 Health, Physical Education & Recreation Complex or Sports Complex was constructed in 1995 and named in honor of Felton J. Capel, a Board of Trustees' member. $9,700,000.
 Press Box was added in 1997 $630,700